 What are red moles?

 We should always take notice of the appearance of spots or moles on our skin as it can be the cause of an underlying condition.
 However, with red moles, there is less chance of there being a serious concern.
-Their main reason for red moles forming on your skin is as a sign that your body is out of balance.
+The main reason for red moles forming on your skin is as a sign that your body is out of balance.
 Red moles have various technical names, but the main ones are cherry angioma (or cherry hemangioma) or nevus cherry.
 They are red papules which form under the skin and are the result of an abnormal growth of small blood vessels, hence the red color.

 A nevus and an angioma aren't necessarily the same thing as a nevus is a general term for what we often call moles, an aberrant or chronic lesion of the skin.
 These usually appear in the first two decades of a persons life and will usually be permanent.
 Beauty spots and moles are the most common forms.
 An angioma is a cluster of capillaries (small blood vessels) which grow abnormally and protrude from the skin.
-They are called red moles, but are not moles in the traditional sense are are not permanent unless they turn into something else.
+They are called red moles, but are not moles in the traditional sense and are not permanent unless they turn into something else.

 People are more likely to get angioma skin markings approaching and after middle age as well as if they have fair skin.
 If you tick both these boxes you are even more likely to get them.
 They appear externally to be small moles between 1 to 4 mm in size which are reddish or purple.
 They may be raised into a dome shape and they can grow larger (up to a centimetre).
-They commonly appear in the neck, chest or back areas, although they have also appeared on the genitals, legs, underarms, etc. As they are caused by capillaries, if they are knocked or damaged they have a tendency to bleed profusely.
+They commonly appear in the neck, chest or back areas, although they have also appeared on the genitals, breast, legs, underarms, etc. As they are caused by capillaries, if they are knocked or damaged they have a tendency to bleed profusely.